Dishonesty in Course or Academic Work

 Although instructors have the responsibility for evaluating students’ academic performance, the Faculty has granted jurisdiction over matters of student dishonesty to the Harvard Griffin GSAS Administrative Board and the College's Honor Council.
 Therefore, any instance of possible student dishonesty in course work should be reported at once.

 If an undergraduate is involved, the incident should be reported to the Dean of Harvard College (through the Secretary of the Honor Council of Harvard College).
-After a preliminary investigation, the faculty member, in consultation with the Secretary of the Council and the Department Chair or his/her designee(s), can determine whether a “local sanction” is appropriate; if so, the Secretary of the Council will be available to provide advice to the faculty member as to how similar offenses have been treated in the past.
+After a preliminary investigation, the faculty member, in consultation with the Secretary of the Council and the Department Chair or their designee(s), can determine whether a “local sanction” is appropriate; if so, the Secretary of the Council will be available to provide advice to the faculty member as to how similar offenses have been treated in the past.
 Any local sanction imposed by the faculty member will be reported to the Council by the Secretary.
 In all instances in which it is determined that a local sanction is not appropriate the case will be referred to the Council.